Laf111/WiiUFtpServer/README.md

 - The server does not implement the [MTDM](https://support.solarwinds.com/SuccessCenter/s/article/Enable-the-MDTM-command-to-preserve-the-original-time-stamp-of-uploaded-files?language=en_US) function and so does not preserve file timestamps.

-This means that your FTP client will always consider Wii-U files older then local ones!

-So you'd better (if available on client) to set a size criterion for synchronizing operations.

 This version display the correct dates :